jennifer-culbertson/oels2025/index.md

 ## The teaching team

 The course is co-taught by [Jenny Culbertson](https://jennifer-culbertson.github.io/), [Shira Tal](https://sites.google.com/view/shiratal/) and [Alisdair Tullo](https://www.ed.ac.uk/profile/alisdair-tullo/).
-Jenny (that's me) is the main lecturer and the course organiser; Alisdair is the PPLS javascript/jsPsych guru and delivers the lab sessions with Jenny and/or the course tutors.
-Best way to get in touch with us is in one of the live sessions, see below, or by email to [jennifer.culbertson@ed.ac.uk](mailto:jennifer.culbertson@ed.ac.uk) or [alisdair.tullo@ed.ac.uk](mailto:alisdair.tullo@ed.ac.uk).
+Jenny (that's me) is the main lecturer and the course organiser; Alisdair is the PPLS javascript/jsPsych guru and delivers the lab sessions with Jenny, Shira and the course tutors.
+Best way to get in touch with us is in one of the live sessions, see below, or by email to [jennifer.culbertson@ed.ac.uk](mailto:jennifer.culbertson@ed.ac.uk), [shira.tal@ed.ac.uk](mailto:shira.tal@ed.ac.uk) or [alisdair.tullo@ed.ac.uk](mailto:alisdair.tullo@ed.ac.uk).

 We'll also be supported in lab classes by [Maisy Hallam](https://maisyhallam.github.io) and Shuya Chen, who are doing their PhDs at Edinburgh and use jsPsych to build online experiments for their own research.

 ## Class times

-Lectures take place on Mondays, 11.10-12.00, in room XX, on the second floor of [7 George Square](https://www.ed.ac.uk/maps/maps?building=0209).
-Labs are on Wednesdays, 12.10-14.00, in room XX [Appleton Tower](https://www.ed.ac.uk/maps/maps?building=0201); this is an open-plan Teaching Studio on the mezzanine level.
+Lectures take place on Mondays, 11.10-12.00, in room LG.09, [40 George Square Lower Teaching Hub](https://www.accessable.co.uk/the-university-of-edinburgh/central-area/access-guides/george-square-40-lecture-theatres).
+Labs are on Wednesdays, 12.10-14.00, in room M2 [Appleton Tower](https://www.accessable.co.uk/the-university-of-edinburgh/central-area/access-guides/appleton-tower); this is an open-plan Teaching Studio on the mezzanine level.

 There will also be extra drop-in labs available in the run-up to the final assignment, see below.